-Annex A GP providers pensionable pay 2020/21
+Annex A - GP providers pensionable pay 2021/22

-GP providers (Type 1/Principal Practitioners) pensionable income is listed below and is subject to the payments being net of expenses.
-The fees must be in respect of NHS primary medical services and be paid directly to the GP (or practice) by PCSE, an LHB, or Out of Hours provider (that is an NHS Pension Scheme employing authority).
+GP providers (Type1/principal practitioners) pensionable income is listed below and is subject to the payments being net of expenses.
+The fees must be in respect of NHS primary medical services and be paid directly to the GP (or practice) by PCSE, an LHB, or OOH provider (that is an NHS Pension Scheme EA).